madfam-io/plinto/docs/guides/vue-sdk-complete-guide.md

 This guide covers all aspects from basic setup to advanced enterprise features, providing you with everything needed to implement robust authentication in your Vue applications.

-For additional support and advanced use cases, refer to the [Plinto documentation](https://docs.plinto.dev) or contact our support team.
+For additional support and advanced use cases, refer to the [Janua documentation](https://docs.janua.dev) or contact our support team.